The judge decides whether "wobbler" crimes will be sentenced as felonies or gross misdemeanors in Nevada.

 Remember that defendants never have to accept a plea bargain.
 Anyone charged with a felony is entitled to a jury trial in Nevada, where the D.A. has the burden to prove the defendant's guilt beyond a reasonable doubt.

-Can a person who pleads to a felony get the conviction reduced to a misdemeanor at a later time in Las Vegas, Nevada?
+Can a person who pleads to a felony get the conviction reduced to a misdemeanor at a later time?

 Yes, but only if the terms of the original plea bargain specifically call for the felony to be reduced to a misdemeanor (or gross misdemeanor) upon successful completion of the sentence.
 Otherwise, unlike the California system, there's no procedural rule in Nevada that allows a judge to reduce a felony to a misdemeanor later on.